Elden Ring Nightreign Ironeye Build Guide and Tips

 Bow damage primarily scales with Dexterity in Nightreign, whereas Greatbows scale primarily with Strength, and Crossbows and Ballistas deal flat damage.

-Ironeye can also do well with Curved Swords, Reapers, Whips, or Claws, but the scaling isn’t quite as good.
+Ironeye can also do well with Curved Swords, Reapers, Whips, or Claws, but the scaling isn’t quite as good unless you use his Relics to modify his stats.

 Quality weapons favor having a roughly equal amount of Strength and Dexterity, as opposed to emphasizing one or the other.